-M Months Ended March 31,
+For the Months Ende

 2017 2016

 Balance, beginning of period \$ 1,145 \$ 1,220

 Issuance of financial instrument

-Change in fair value 2,134 (320)
+Change in fair value 4,996 (43)

-Settlement of financial instrument
+Settlement of financial instrument (279)

-Balance, end of period \$ 3,279 \$ 900
+Balance, end of period \$ 5,862 \$ 1,177

-Cash, Cash Equivalents, and Marketable Securities
+Cash Equivalents and Marketable Securities

-The Company considers all highly liquid investments with a remaining maturity of 90 days or less at the time of purchase to be cash equivalents.
+The Company considers all highly liquid investments with a maturity at the date of purchase of 90 days or less to be cash equivalents.
 Cash and cash equivalents consist of deposits with commercial banks in checking, interest-bearing, demand money market accounts, and corporate debt securities.

-The Company invests excess cash in marketable securities with high credit ratings, which are classified in Level 1 and Level 2 of the fair value hierarchy.
-These securities consist primarily of corporate debt, commercial paper, and asset-backed securities and are classified as "available-for-sale."
-Management may liquidate any of these investments in order to meet the Company's liquidity needs in the next year.
-Accordingly, any investments with contractual maturities greater than one year from the balance sheet date are classified as short-term in the accompanying condensed balance sheets.
+The Company invests excess cash in marketable securities with high credit ratings, which are classified in Level 2 of the fair value hierarchy.
+These securities consist primarily of corporate debt, commercial paper, asset-backed securities, and U.S. treasury securities and are classified as "available-for-sale."
+The Company considers marketable securities as short-term investments if the maturity date is less than one year from the balance sheet date.
+The Company considers marketable securities as long-term investments if the maturity date is in excess of one year of the balance sheet date.